- Polar expeditions and cruise

 - Footprint carbonneutralCO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

-- Search for iconic arctic wildlife, such as polar bears, muskoxen, walrus and whales
+- Search for iconic Arctic wildlife, such as Polar bears, Musk ox, walrus and whales

 - Explore Canadian wildlife sanctuaries and the Ilulissat Icefjord, a UNESCO World Heritage Site

 - Visit traditional settlements and meet Inuit and Greenlandic locals

 - Accompanied by extremely qualified Expedition Staff